 6) Miracle Mile Shops

 Looking for a place to find cheap souvenirs or gifts while in Vegas?
 Look no further than the Miracle Mile Shops!
-This giant mall is full of stores that offer great deals on all kinds of items.
+This giant mall is full of stores offering great deals on various items.

-You can find everything from t-shirts to shot glasses to playing cards, and all at very reasonable prices.
+You can find everything from t-shirts to shot glasses to playing cards at very reasonable prices.
 The Miracle Mile Shops are also a great place to grab a bite to eat, as there are plenty of restaurants and cafes to choose from.
 Plus, the mall is located right in the middle of the Strip, so it’s easy to get to no matter where you’re staying.

 So if you’re looking for a place to do some cheap shopping while in Vegas, be sure to check out the Miracle Mile Shops